GAP-LAB-CUHK-SZ/REC-MV/README.md

 we will release the code soon.

-**As patent pending, if you are interesting in our works, please do not hesitate to contact me to obtain paper/source codes.**
+**As patent pending, if you are interesting in our works, please do not hesitate to contact me to obtain paper.**

 ## TODO:triangular_flag_on_post: